The Bhagavad Gita and the battle of everyday life

 Life’s ‘purpose’

-Whatever we might consider our ‘life purpose’ to be, there’s one purpose we all have; to live life fully, to explore all there is to explore within and without ourselves and – as Siddhartha Gautama said – “to discover your world and with all your heart – give yourself to it”.
+Whatever we might consider our ‘life purpose’ to be, there’s one purpose we all have: to live life fully.
+To explore all there is to explore within and without ourselves.
+As Siddhartha Gautama said – “to discover your world and with all your heart – give yourself to it”.

 Whatever we might consider our ‘life purpose’ to be, there’s one purpose we all have: to live life fully, to explore all there is to explore within and without ourselves.

-Life can often seem like a battlefield, but it’s also spoken of as a ‘drama’ in many of the texts, and when we look at it this way we can ask ourselves; “am I playing my part fully?”
-Are we each giving ourselves to our life and our world and living our purposefully?
+Life may sometimes seem like a battlefield, but it’s also referred to as a ‘drama’ in many of the texts.
+When we look at it this way we can ask ourselves, “am I playing my part fully?”
+Are we giving ourselves to our life and our world and living purposefully?

 Learn yoga philosophy online

-If you’re interested in learning more about the Bhagavad Gita and the concepts of yoga philosophy, check out Anat Geiger’s online course on the EkhartYoga Academy.
+Interested in learning more about the Bhagavad Gita and the concepts of yoga philosophy?
+Take a look at Anat Geiger’s online course on our Academy.

 Learn more in class…